appacademy/prep-work/pre-course/typing.md

+# Typing Practice (required)

 As a programmer it is crucial to be able to touch-type effectively.
-We expect incoming students to be capable of typing above 60 WPM.
-Looking at the keyboard will reduce your productivity and distract you from the course material, so take the time you have now and become an excellent typist.
-Writing Ruby will require you to touch type non-alphanumeric keys like `}`, `|`, `#`, `<`, and `@`, so make sure your fingers know where they are too.
+We expect incoming students to be capable of typing at least 60WPM.
+Stopping to look at the keyboard will reduce your productivity and distract you from the course material, so take the time you have now and become an excellent typist.
+Additionally, writing Ruby will require you to touch-type non-alphanumeric keys like `}`, `|`, `#`, `<`, and `@`, so make sure your fingers know where they are too.

-Take a moment now to test your raw typing speed on [typeracer][type-racer].
+Take a moment to test your raw typing speed on [typeracer][type-racer].
 If you're able to consistently score above 60WPM, try typing through the first 100 lines of _Ruby on Rails_ at [typing.io][typing-io].
-If you have trouble typing above 60WPM at typeracer, or can't type through _RoR_ without looking at the keyboard, you need to practice before the course begins.
+If you have trouble typing above 60WPM at typeracer, or can't type through _RoR_ without looking at the keyboard, you need to practice regularly before the course begins.

 ### Typing Resources
 * [Type Fu][type-fu] - A good resource for getting down the